 We group the Desert Museum and Saguaro National Park-West together because they are close in proximity and personify the desert experience.
 It will take 2 days at least to experience the desert from this vantage point.

 The best way to understand and appreciate our beautiful Sonoran Desert is to visit the Desert Museum.
 It’s not a museum exactly, but rather more like a combination botanical garden and zoo.
-Watch any of the videos provided below for a sneek peek at what to expect while visiting.
+Watch any of the videos provided below for a sneak peek at what to expect while visiting.
 To visit other parks and gardens in our area click here.
 For more ideas of Things to do with Kids see our article here.

 The Desert Museum has a coffee bar and two good restaurants.
-The Ironwood Terraces is a self-serve grill with everything from cheeseburgers and pizzas to vegan wraps and salads.
+The Ironwood Terrace is a self-serve grill with everything from cheeseburgers and pizzas to vegan wraps and salads.
+Not your ordinary cafeteria

-The Ocotillo Café is fine dining.
+The Ocotillo Café is fine dining, open seasonally.
 We suggest you make a reservation.
 Weather permitting, ask to be seated on the patio.